 Eleanor Keane is a PhD student in the Department of English and Creative Writing.
 Her thesis will examine fin-de-siècle fairy tales as examples of queer decadent narratives, and her research interests focus on literary decadence and the visual arts, and expressions of gender, decadence, and sexuality within the late nineteenth century.
 Eleanor graduated from Goldsmiths in 2019 with an MA in Literary Studies, and her dissertation explored sexuality, consumption, and the image of the decadent ‘she-wolf’ in the work of Renée Vivien and Rachilde.
 In December 2019, she presented her paper, ‘Princesses of Glass and Silence: Renée Vivien’s (Re)translation of the Fairy Tale’ at the Decadence and Translation Network’s ‘Translating Decadence’ workshop.
 She has written on Renée Vivien for the Rimbaud and Verlaine Foundation blog and the British Association of Victorian Studies ‘Victorianist’ postgraduate researcher blog.

-Robert Pruett is a DPhil student in French at St Cross College, Oxford, where he is preparing a thesis on eros and idealism in the work of Remy de Gourmont.
+Robert Pruett-Vergara is currently preparing a monograph of his thesis, Remy de Gourmont and the Crisis of Erotic Idealism, and his work investigates the interplay of erotic and philosophical discourses at the transition from Symbolism to modernism.
 Alongside the Cercle des Amateurs de Remy de Gourmont (CARGO), he co-organized the Fin de Siècle Symposium (Balliol College, Oxford, 2016).
 In 2018, he co-organized Decadence, Magic(k), and the Occult at Goldsmiths College, University of London.
 His chapter on ‘Dowson, France, and the Catholic Image’ appears in In Cynara’s Shadow: Collected Essays on Ernest Dowson (ed. by Alice Condé and Jessica Gossling).
 He holds a BA from The Evergreen State College (United States), and an MA from Goldsmiths College, University of London, where he currently serves as Reviews Editor for Volupté: Interdisciplinary Journal of Decadence Studies.

 Established at the Gabriele d’Annunzio University of Chieti-Pescara in 1993, the C.U.S.V.E.
 (Centro di Studi Vittoriani ed Edoardiani) fosters research in the field of Victorian and Edwardian studies with a focus on language and literature, history and society, visual and performing arts.